calculix/Cubit-CalculiX/README.md

 - Conversion of Results to Paraview (.frd and .dat: nodal, element and integration points results, auto calculating von Mises and Principal Stresses)
 - Projection of Displacements from .frd to mesh
 - Opening of Results with CGX or Paraview
+- Results can be viewed, plotted and exported to .csv
 - Displaying of loads and boundary conditions
 - Python Interface to query the result files.
 This can be used to run convergence studies or do mesh refinement based on the results.